Nishi1/customized-rails-admin/README.md

 # Customized Rails Admin

-This app is used to walk developers through the basic Rails Authentication using devise and CRUD operation.
+This app is used to walk developers through the basic Rails Authentication using devise and CRUD operation for admin portal.

 # Technologies
   - Rails